ytyulkinaxway/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_steps_extcass.md

 #### Task 1 - Apply the latest update

 Apply the latest available update for your new installation.
-To see the system property changes made between the old installation and the latest update, see [system property changes](/docs/apim_installation/apigw_upgrade/upgrade_system_props/).
+To see the system property changes made between the old installation and the latest update, see [JVM System Property changes](/docs/apim_installation/apigw_upgrade/system_props.md).
 Updates are available from [Axway Support](https://support.axway.com/).

 {{< alert title="Tip" color="primary" >}}Ensure that your new 7.7 installation is on the latest update to reduce any possible issues.{{< /alert >}}